Where is Haiti?

 French is the official language.
 The major ethnicity reported is black.
 The majority of the country is Roman Catholic or Protestant Christian.

 Haiti is one of the few countries in the Caribbean and the whole of Americas which has adopted French as their official language besides the Haitian Creole (the only other North American country to feature French as an official language is Canada).
 However, 40% of Haitians can converse in French, and the language is mostly used in media, business among other setups.
 The majority of Haitians converse in Haitian Creole, which is a unique local language.
 There are three dialects of the Haitian Creole - the southern, central, and northern Haitian Creole.
 Haitian Creole is a perfect blend of various West African languages, French, and Taino.
 This dialect exists only in the spoken form.
-Immigrants from the neighboring Dominican Republic are the main Spanish speakers in Haiti.Read more on Haiti's Capital
+Immigrants from the neighboring Dominican Republic are the main Spanish speakers in Haiti.Read more on Haiti's Languages

 The dialing code for the country is 509.